adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 Parking: Visitor's lot.
 You can validate your ticket for free parking

 Enter the main hospital and go straight to the bank of elevators.
-Take the elevators to the 6th floor.
-The 6 outpatient clinic (6OPC) is right off the elevators.
+Take the elevators to the 6th floor on Monday or the 4th floor on Fridays.
+The 6th floor outpatient clinic (6OPC) and the fourth floor outpatient clinic (4OPC) are right off the elevators.

 Many insurance programs including Medicare are accepted by the University of Arizona.
 See if your insurance is accepted here:

 Be aware that office visit charges include a physician fee and a facility fee.
 The physician fee is a University of Arizona fee.
-I am on salary so do not get this fee directly.
+I am on salary so do not get this fee or any fees directly.

 Be sure your insurance coverage includes coverage not only for the UA physician fee, but also, the facility fee.
 Call your insurance provider to see if they cover BOTH charges.
 Ask them if you will have any charges in general or as part of your deductible.